Matchless Raijin-Oh: Plot

 Eldran must leave to continue protecting the Earth, so he leaves the duty of defeating the Evil Beasts to a 5th grade classroom full of children, Earth Defense Class (地球防衛組, Chikyuu Bouei Gumi) in the school where he crashed.
 He entrusts the children with Raijin-Oh, granting each child a different role to perform in either operating or supporting Raijin-Oh.
 Eldran also transforms their school itself, so it can transform into a command center when Raijin-Oh is needed.

 Jin, Asuka and Kouji are chosen to lead Raijin-oh, but every day they have many amusing experiences in the school.
 Jin does not want to study, while his friends do and force him to do it by tickling him.

+Whenever Belzeb and Taida obtain Jaku Satan and power up the Evil Beasts into Super Evil Beasts, the auxiliary robot Bakuryuu-Oh will show up and both mecha will form into God Raijin-Oh and must use their forces to defeat the Evil Empire Emperor Warusa and defeat the organization once and for all.

 Characters

-Jin Hyuga is a leader in Earth Defense Class, the main pilot of Ken-oh and Raijin-Oh and God Raijin-Oh.
+Jin Hyuga is the main pilot of Ken-oh and Raijin-Oh and God Raijin-Oh.
 He is brash, a braggart, and very good at sports.
 He has spiky hair, is boss of the kids, and has a strong sense of justice.
 His student number is the eighth.
 He often quarrels with Maria, but they trust each other.
-His parents run a sake shop, the Hyuga Store.
+His father, Chuutarou Hyuuga and his wife run a sake shop, the Hyuga Store, which is used as a front for the Hyuga home.
+Jin's room is on top of the Hyuga Store.
+His cousin's name is “Youtarou Hyuuga”.

 Asuka Tsukishiro is the main pilot of Hou-oh, and flight and altitude controller for Raijin-Oh, God Raijin-Oh.
 He is a handsome, smart, rich, realist, but a vain and timid boy.
 He is very popular with girls in the class, and has his own fan club.
 His student number is seventh.
 Hiryu Tsukishiro is his cousin, who is the pilot of Ryu-Oh.
+His father takes him skiing every winter and his mother's name is called Ayako.

 Koji Hoshiyama is the main pilot of Jyu-oh, also the power controller for both Raijin-Oh and God Raijin-Oh, and all-weapon controller.
 He is kind-hearted, timid but courageous, has a pair of binoculars, and he believes in UFOs and aliens.
 His student number is ninth.

 Maria Shiratori is a commander in the Earth Defense Class, and the main pilot of Bakuryu-oh.
 She is smart, strong-willed, daring, has a ponytail, and is half Japanese and half French.

 Tsutomu Kojima is the advisor in the Earth Defense Class, and computer operator.
 Tsutomu is a smart, polite, stubborn, and a typical nerd with bobbed hair and thick glasses who likes to study and research.
 He has done an analysis of the robots of Eldran.
 The mad scientist of the Saurers, Takako Kojima is Tsutomu's relative and cousin, who he respects her.